Pieter-Deconinck/Thesis-Kafka-Hadoop-Spark/README.md

   - `Hadoop-Spark-Master/`: Master node configuration for Hadoop and Spark in a shared environment.
   - `Hadoop-Spark-Slave/`: Slave node configuration for the shared environment.
   - `Kerberos/`: Setup for Kerberos authentication in the shared environment.
+  - `Kafka/`: node configuration for Kafka in a shared environment.
+  - `Client/`: Setup for client machine in the shared environment.

 - **`LICENSE`**: Licensing information for this project.
 - **`README.md`**: You're reading it!